cal-itp/benefits/docs/configuration/fixtures.md

 During the [deployment](../deployment/README.md) process, environment-specific fixtures are used to build that environment's configuration database.

+## Sample data

+The sample data included in the repository fixtures is enough to bootstrap the application with basic functionality:

+* Multiple transit agency configurations
+* Multiple eligibility verification pathways
+* With and without authentication required before eligibility verification
+* In concert with the [sample eligibility server][eligibility-server], verification with test user data

+### Not included

+Some configuration data is not available with the samples in the repository:

+* OAuth configuration to enable authentication (read more about [OAuth configuration](oauth.md))
+* Rate Limiting configuration for eligibility
+* reCAPTCHA configuration for user-submitted forms
+* Payment processor configuration for the enrollment phase
+* Amplitude configuration for capturing analytics events

+### Sample transit agency: `ABC`

+* Presents the user a choice between two different eligibility pathways
+* One eligibility verifier requires authentication
+* One eligibility verifier does not require authentication

+### Sample transit agency: `DefTL`

+* Single eligibility pathway, no choice presented to the user
+* Eligibility verifier does not require authentication

 ## Building the configuration database

 If you update your local fixtures, you'll need to rebuild the configuration database.